Pairan/spacore/docs/appCore.md

 To notify all subscribers on a token, `app.notify()` is used.

-More details on the `Observeable` class will follow an extra documentation!
+More details on the `Trigger` class will follow an extra documentation!

 And that's all for the `AppCore`